Jean-Claude Ntenda: Career

 Jean-Claude Ntenda started to play football at age of 10 at Taverny as a forward.
 In 2017, Ntenda moved to Nantes becoming a defender.
 On 8 January 2020, Ntenda moved to Juventus.
 He made his debut for Juventus U23 on 22 August 2021 in a 3–2 Coppa Italia Serie C win against Pro Sesto.
 On 15 September, after a Coppa Italia Serie C match against Feralpisalò won 3–2, Ntenda had an anterior cruciate ligament injury.
 On 18 June 2022, Ntenda renewed his Juventus contract until 2024.

+On 14 February 2024, Ntenda was loaned by Sion in Switzerland.

+On 29 August 2024, Ntenda moved to SPAL in Serie C on loan, with a conditional obligation to buy.

 International career

 Born in France, Ntenda is of Congolese descent.
 He is a youth international for France.